This article was last updated on November 6th, 2019.

 - Office 365

-Step 1.
-Choose a tool to create the script for in-email live countdown timers like Sendtric
+- Step 1.
+Choose a tool to create the HTML code for your email live countdown timers (you can find our countdown timer tool selection in the sections below)

-Step 6.
-Choose the design, color, background color (brand color)
+- Step 3.
+Customize the design, color, background color (brand color)

-Step 8.
-Copy paste the code that Sendtric has generated and embed it into your email’s HTML code
+- Step 5.
+Copy paste the HTML code generated and embed it into your email template

-Here is a video tutorial on how to do it in Chamaileon.
+Here is a video tutorial on how to do it in Chamaileon (using Sendtric).

 You can see the full video with subtitles here.
 In Chamaileon, our responsive email template builder, you can easily add a countdown timer to your email template by using these steps.
 You can and access it here.